mag-mal/llm-zoomcamp-rag-project/README.md

 export POSTGRES_HOST=localhost
 python db_prep.py
 ````

+You should see a message "Database initialized ✅".
 To check the content of the database, use pgcli (already installed with pipenv):
 ```bash
 pipenv run pgcli -h localhost -U your_username -d course_assistant -W